Obligations and conditions

 - he or she has authority to direct a person who has authority referred to in paragraph (a) in the exercise of that authority.

-- Where a licence condition states that information is to be provided to the Comptroller-General of Customs, the information is to be provided to the Broker Licensing team via email to brokers.licensing@abf.gov.au.
-If the information to be provided is in relation to additional licence condition 4 this will need to be provided to Border Watch as specified on the ABF website.
+Where a condition (other than condition 4) provides that information is to be provided to the ABF or Comptroller-General of Customs, the information is to be provided to the Broker Licensing team via email to

 brokers.licensing@abf.gov.au.